kangax/perfectionkills.com/_posts/2015-03-26-the-poor-misunderstood-innerText.md

 This is still a <b>very minimal and naive implementation</b>.
 For one, it doesn't collapse newlines between block elements — a quite important aspect.
 In order to do that, we need to <b>keep track of more state</b> — to know information about previous node's style.
 It also doesn't normalize whitespace in "true" manner — a text node with leading and trailing spaces, for example, should have those spaces stripped if it is (the only node?) in a block element.

-This needs more work but it's a decent start.
+This needs more work, but it's a decent start.

 It would be also a good idea to write <code>innerText</code> implementation in Javascript, with unit tests for each of the "feature" in a compat table.
 Perhaps even supporting 2 modes — IE and WebKit/Blink.
-An implementation like this could then be simply integrated in non-supporting engines (or used as a proper polyfill).
+An implementation like this could then be simply integrated into non-supporting engines (or used as a proper polyfill).

 I'd love to hear your thoughts, ideas, experiences, criticism.
 I hope (with all of your help) we can make some improvement in this direction.
-And even if nothing changes, at least we've shed some light on this very misunderstood ancient feature.
+And even if nothing changes, at least some light was shed on this very misunderstood ancient feature.

 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>